FlowFuse/website/src/blog/2024/08/comparing-dashboard-2-with-uibuilder.md

 ### Node-RED Dashboard 2.0

-Node-RED Dashboard 2.0 offers three main predefined layouts to make it easy for users to get started quickly.
+Node-RED Dashboard 2.0 offers a collection of pre-defined layouts to make it easy for users to get started quickly.
+These are available as a configuration for each "Page" of your application.

 These predefined layouts provide a solid foundation for most applications.
-However, if you need a different layout, Dashboard 2.0 allows for customization.
-Each element including the pages can have a custom class applied, and you can write your own custom styling using the ui-template.
-This flexibility ensures that you can tailor the dashboard to meet your specific needs while maintaining ease of use.
+If you need a different layout, Dashboard 2.0 is limited in it's customization in terms of positioning of elements.

 ### UI-Builder

-UI-Builder does not come with predefined layouts, which can make it more complex for users to get started.
-Instead, it provides the flexibility to define your own layout using CSS.
+UI-Builder does not come with predefined layouts, which can make it more complex for users to get started. it does however, provides the flexibility to completely define your own layout using CSS.
 This approach allows for complete customization, but it requires users to have a good understanding of HTML and CSS.
 The lack of predefined layouts means users have to create their own from scratch, which can be time-consuming.

-## How Well Do They Support Different Devices and Screen Sizes?
+## How Responsive Are They?

 ### Node-RED Dashboard 2.0

 Node-RED Dashboard 2.0 is designed with [responsiveness](https://dashboard.flowfuse.com/layouts/) in mind.
-It ensures that dashboards adapt to different screen sizes and devices, providing a consistent user experience across desktops, tablets, and mobile devices.
+It ensures that dashboards automatically adapt to different screen sizes and devices, providing a consistent user experience across desktops, tablets, and mobile devices.
 The dashboard elements are automatically adjusted to fit various resolutions, making it user-friendly for a wide audience.

 ### UI-Builder

 UI-Builder's support for different devices depends on the user's implementation.
-While it offers the potential for responsive designs, but achieving this requires a good understanding of responsive design principles and CSS.
+While it offers the potential for responsive designs, achieving this requires a good understanding of responsive design principles and CSS.

 ## How Much Customization is Available?

 ### Node-RED Dashboard 2.0

 Node-RED Dashboard 2.0, built on Vue.js, offers a range of customization options through its widget configurations and settings.

-While it provides predefined UI elements, users can modify styles and behaviors to fit their needs.
-Custom CSS can be applied using the [ui_template](/blog/2023/12/dashboard-0-10-0/) widget to enhance the dashboard's appearance.
-Additionally, this widget allows for the creation of custom components or widgets with Vue components and supports the integration of third-party libraries.
+While it provides predefined UI elements, users can override CSS and theming using the [ui_template](/blog/2023/12/dashboard-0-10-0/) widget to enhance the dashboard's appearance.

+This same widget also provides functionality to develop custom components or widgets for your Dashboard.
+These must be built with a VueJS core, but do support the integration of third-party JavaScript libraries.

 ### UI-Builder

 UI-Builder provides extensive customization capabilities, enabling users to build and style UI elements from scratch.
 This flexibility is advantageous for those with a strong background in frontend development, as it supports any frontend framework or custom design approach.
 However, achieving the desired results requires significant time and expertise, as users need to handle the coding and styling for each UI element they create.

-## Does the Dashboard can be installed as an App?
+## Can it be Installed on Mobile?

 ### Node-RED Dashboard 2.0